 So, why was it the Chicago Seven instead of the Chicago Eight?
 Seale, the cofounder of the Black Panther Party, spoke at the demonstrations and faced charges of intent to cause a riot.
 The judge on the case, Julius Hoffman, had Seale bound and gagged to prevent him from speaking out during the trial.
 Eventually, Seale was severed from the case and sentenced to four years in jail for contempt.
 However, both the contempt and conspiracy charges against him were dropped after a federal appeals court overturned Hoffman's contempt finding.

 The Chicago Seven and their lawyer, William Kunstler, disrupted the trial because they saw the proceedings as unjust.
 They didn't observe court decorum – one day, two defendants appeared in black judges' robes.
 When asked to remove them, they took off the robes to reveal Chicago police uniforms underneath.
 Some men even appeared in court while high.
 People read poetry and chanted Hare Krishna.
 The defendants even brought in folk star Judy Collins to sing "Where Have All the Flowers Gone" at the trial.

-By 1970, all seven defendants were March 1969 from charges of conspiracy.
+By 1970, all seven defendants were acquitted from charges of conspiracy.
 Froines and Weiner were acquitted of all charges.
 The five other men were convicted of enacting a riot, each man sentenced to five years in jail and fined $5,000.
 Each of the seven, plus two defense lawyers, faced jail sentences for contempt of court.
 All of the convictions were later overturned later because of judicial bias and problems with jury selection.
 The Seventh Circuit Court of Appeals later noted that the "demeanor of the judge and the prosecutors would require reversal."

 Without a doubt, The Trial of the Chicago 7 is a timely reminder of how history echoes in our political landscape today.